cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 ![](images/learning.png) **Learning Objectives**

-* Understand why we need to worry about Python 3.9 and 2.7
+* Understand why we need to worry about Python 3.10.2 and 2.7
 * Use pyenv to support both versions
 * Understand the limitations of anaconda/conda for developers

 ---

 We are living in an interesting junction point in the development of Python.
-In January 2019, it is encouraged that Python developers switch from python version 2.7 to python version 3.9.
+Since January 2019, it is encouraged that Python developers switch from python version 2.7 to python version 3.10.2.

-However, there may be a requirement when you still need to develop code not only in python 3.8 but also in python 2.7.
-To facilitate this multi-python version development, the best tool we know about capable of doing so is *pyenv*.
+However, there may be a small number of projects that require to develop code not only in python 3.10.2 but also in python 2.7.
+This number will become smaller and smaller.
+However pyenv can als be used for developing in different versions of python3.
+Thus this section may be useful for these developers also.

+To facilitate this
+multi-python version development, the best tool we know about capable of doing so is *pyenv*.
 We will explain you in this section how to install both versions with the help of pyenv.